 While the terms are often used interchangeably, there’s a subtle difference.
 A project plan is a broader document that encompasses the entire project lifecycle, including initiation, planning, execution, monitoring, and closure.

 An implementation plan focuses specifically on the execution phase and details how the project will be implemented.
 It is a subset of the overall project plan.
+An example of an implementation plan might include detailed timelines, assigned responsibilities, communication protocols, and resource allocations for just the execution stage.

 Can I adapt the implementation plan for different project management frameworks?